cs50nestm/cs50labs/functions/README.md

 - What is a function
 - Why programmers use functions
-- How to create a function in C
+- How to write your own function in C

 ## What is a Function?